When it comes to managing your finances and securing a solid overall financial position, there are a few things you’ll

 There may be times where the number is negative, but know it just provides a snapshot of your financial position and will change over time depending on what you’re doing in life.

 Once you know that number, you can check where do you stack up against the average American net worth.
-You can also use free budgeting apps like Mint or Personal Capital to track your net worth on a daily basis.
+You can also use free budgeting apps like Mint or Empower to track your net worth on a daily basis.

 2. Make Financial Goals